cloudsimplus/cloudsimplus/README.md

 > **NOTE**: If you are using CloudSim Plus in your research, please make sure you cite this paper: M. C. Silva Filho, R. L. Oliveira, C. C. Monteiro, P. R. M. Inácio, and M. M. Freire.
 [CloudSim Plus: a Cloud Computing Simulation Framework Pursuing Software Engineering Principles for Improved Modularity, Extensibility and Correctness,](https://doi.org/10.23919/INM.2017.7987304) in IFIP/IEEE International Symposium on Integrated Network Management, 2017, p.
 7.

+---
+**IMPORTANT**
+- Developing and maintaining this project takes a huge effort.
+This way, any kind of [contribution](#contributing) is appreciated.
+You can start by giving it a star :star: using the button at the top of the GitHub page.
+And thanks in advance :clap:.
+- If you aren't intending to make changes and contribute back to the project, you shouldn't fork it.
+Your fork tends to become obsolete as the project is updated.
+- If you're willing to use the framework to develop your own project on top of it, creating a fork is the worst way.
+You aren't supposed to change the framework code to implement your project, but to extend it by creating some subclasses.
+Unless you are planning to contribute your changes back, you'll end up with an incompatible and obsolete version of the framework.
+The project is constantly evolving and bugfixes are a priority.
+Your fork with personal changes will miss those updates and high performance improvements.
+- If you just came across this project and wants to check it latter, star it :star:, you'll wont regret that :wink:, it's a promise :pray:.
+---

 <p align="right"><a href="#top">:arrow_up:</a></p>

 # 2. Main Exclusive Features